codehub-rony/ldproxy-api-scaffold/README.md

 # ldproxy config generator

-A simple python script for generating API configuration files for [ldproxy](https://github.com/interactive-instruments/ldproxy).
+A simple python script for generating basic API configuration files for [ldproxy](https://github.com/interactive-instruments/ldproxy) based on a database connection.
 The generated config files will be saved in a `export` folder.
 The folder structure inside the `export` folder can be copied to ldproxy data folder under `store/entities/`

 Currently the following API building blocks are supported